So, you’re curious about QuiteLike.

 My Overall Thoughts

-QuiteLike stands out through the use of quality, well-sourced ingredients that combine to deliver delicious restaurant-standard meals that anyone can cook at home.
+QuiteLike stands out from other meal kits through their use of quality, locally-sourced ingredients that combine to deliver delicious restaurant-standard meals… most of the time.

 Competing Services